All Episodes

 It is presidential prerogative.

-And then six years into this administration, Bush says, Well, you know, maybe six or eight of these guys aren't doing what we want.
+And then six years into this administration, Bush says, well, you know, maybe six or eight of these guys aren't doing what we want.

-Maybe they're not quite up to snuff.
+Maybe they're not quite up to snap.

 Let's talk about once their terms are up, let's get rid of them.